SenecaCountyOhio/SenCO-GIS-Guide/README.md

 # Welcome to Seneca County
-This repository was created to compile notes and documents regarding GIS developments in Seneca County.
+This repository was created to compile notes and documents regarding the development and implementation of GIS in Seneca County.

+##Authors & Acknowledgment
+Much of this was written by Brendan Cullen in reference to documentation left by Alex Rodd

+##License
+Creative Commons Zero v1.0 Universal